Optimal Quantization for Distribution Synthesis: Introduction

 For probabilistic shaping, Gallager suggested in \cite[p.~208]{gallager1968information} to choose $\vecqt$ as an $M$-type approximation of the capacity-achieving distribution $\vect$.
 Several works propose to use \emph{dyadic distributions} in Gallager's scheme, which are $M$-type distributions where $M$ is an integer power of two and where every probability can be written as $2^k/M$ for some integer $k$.
 The authors in \cite{raphaeli2004constellation} calculate a dyadic approximation by rounding the entries of $\vect$, which minimizes the variational distance \eqref{eq:def:vd}.
 The authors in \cite{yankov2014rate} calculate the dyadic approximation of $\vect$ that minimizes \eqref{qos} by Geometric Huffman Coding \cite{bocherer2011matching}.
 Gallager's scheme also works for $M$-type distributions that are not dyadic.
 In \cite{schreckenbach2005signal}, the authors calculate an $M$-type distribution by a sub-optimal algorithm that aims at minimizing \eqref{qos:dc}.
 In \cite{Boecherer_SCC13}, we proposed to use $M$-type distributions that minimize \eqref{qos} in Gallager's scheme.

 The authors in \cite{Reznik_Quantization,Reznik_QuantizationSPIE} propose a quantization algorithm that minimizes the variational distance \eqref{eq:def:vd}, the Euclidean distance, and the $L_\infty$ norm.
-The authors also analyze their algorithm in terms of the informational divergence \eqref{qos:dc} for $M\gg n$ via a Taylor series approximation.
+The authors also use a Taylor series approximation to analyze their algorithm in terms of the informational divergence \eqref{qos:dc} for \cra{$M$ significantly larger than the support size of the distribution}.

 Resolution coding uses an $M$-type input distribution to approximate a target output distribution \cite{han1993approximation}.
 For the identity channel, \cite[Sec.~III.B]{han1993approximation} constructs an $M$-type approximation that is asymptotically optimal for the variational distance \eqref{eq:def:vd}.
 In \cite[Sec.~VI.A]{bocherer2013fixed}, informational divergence \eqref{qos} optimal $M$-type approximations are constructed.
 The authors in \cite{steinberg1996simulation} derive fundamental limits of resolution coding for the identity channel with respect to various approximation measures including \eqref{eq:def:vd} and a normalized version of \eqref{qos}.
 For noisy channels, resolution coding with respect to variational distance \eqref{eq:def:vd} is considered in \cite{han1993approximation}, informational divergence \eqref{qos} is considered in \cite{hou2013informational} and a normalized version of \eqref{qos} is considered in \cite{wyner1975common,han1993approximation}.
 Most of the work presented in \cite{wyner1975common,han1993approximation,steinberg1996simulation,hou2013informational} focuses on fundamental limits, i.e., the existence of asymptotically optimal $M$-type approximations is shown but no practical algorithms to construct them are provided.